nocturn9x/PyCollections/README.md

   - `typeof(self)` -> Returns the type of the tuple depending on the `_act_as_tuple` object attribute

   - `act_as_tuple(self)` -> Bound method to activate/deactivate Python tuple emulation.
 Returns the value of the `_act_as_tuple` instance attribute as a boolean value once called

+### LockedList() - Docs

+The LockedList() container behaves mostly like a common Python list object, except for the fact that it has a special attribute --namely, `_status`-- that can assume a boolean value, that is either `True` or `False`.
+When `_status` is set to `False`, the container's behaviour is the same as Python lists, but when its value equals `True`, every attempt to read/write the list will raise an exception and leave the container unmodified.
+This can be useful for situations where very important variables need to be preserved from being accidentally modified.

+**NOTE**: The concept explained for the `ConstantDict()`'s "fake" immutability is valid also for `LockedList()`, the below `RLockedList()` and in general for every container in this library whose behaviour prevents data modification.
+This means that the "you can't touch this!" rule isn't valid like, e.g., for Java where the `private` or `public` reserved keywords do prevent/allow variable modification.
+If you need a truly immutable container, use the `collections` module, that is implemented in C, a language that supports this kind of variable behaviour.
+In substance, there are no immutable containers in pure Python and this is not a flaw, just an implementation choice (like the GIL or the absence of constants, but you can argue about that with Guido van Rossum).

+#### Methods

+  - `lock(self)` -> Sets the `_status` parameter to `True`, disallowing access to the list's items

+  - `unlock(self)` -> Sets the `_status` parameter to `False`, allowing access to the list's items

+  - `status(self)` -> Returns the value of the `_status` parameter

+  - `act_as_list(self)` -> Bound method to activate/deactivate Python list emulation.
+Returns the value of the `_act_as_list` instance attribute as a boolean value once called

+  - `typeof(self)` -> Returns the type of the tuple depending on the `_act_as_list` object attribute